Raz2997/midterm_2025_calc/readme.md

 # Advanced Python Calculator

-This project is a midterm submission for a Software Engineering Graduate Course, demonstrating professional software development practices through a Python-based calculator application.
+This project demonstrates professional software development practices through a Python-based calculator application.
 It features a command-line REPL, a plugin system, Pandas-based history management, advanced logging, and the application of design patterns for scalability and maintainability.

 ## Table of Contents
 - [Project Overview](#project-overview)